 “If he fries my brain, you’re going to be stuck with a mentally challenged Janah for the rest of my life.”

 “Guess I’ll have to settle for a lot of sex and skip the Chinese lessons.”

 Janah raises an eyebrow, “Maybe I can get my brain fried right away.”

 I drop my towel and kneel between Janah’s knees, “Got a half hour to meditation, you think beautiful thoughts and I’ll demonstrate tai chi tongue.”

 Walking to the meditation hall, Janah feels very relaxed, practically liquid.
 As we settle into no mind, I think I hear soft bubbly laughter.
-Perhaps only the water playing over the rocks in the pond.
+Perhaps only water playing over rocks in the pond.